 Citrus fruits—such as oranges, grapefruits, lemons, and limes—are especially awesome for their vitamin C content.
 The rainforest fruit camu-camu—available as a powdered supplement—is another fantastic source of immune-supporting vitamin C.

+Spices such as black pepper have benefits beyond just adding flavor to your food.
 Among culinary spices, two stand out as particularly useful for boosting immunity:

 It's of vital importance to include in your diet generous amounts of healthy fats and oils, such as coconut oil, olive oil, sesame oil, almond oil, avocado oil, butter and ghee.
 Coconut oil, in particular, is known to have antibacterial and antiviral qualities.
 That is why these foods are best for Immune Boosting.

-Another great way to boost your immune system is to increase your consumption of "healthy bacteria" that provide vital support to your microbiome—the fauna and flora of the intestinal tract.
+Another great way to support your immune system is to increase your consumption of "healthy bacteria" that provide vital support to your microbiome—the fauna and flora of the intestinal tract.
 These healthy microorganisms, in turn, offer essential support to the immune system.

 One of the best ways of doing this is to up your intake of probiotic-rich foods such as yogurt, kefir, sour cream, cottage cheese, sauerkraut, kimchi, miso, tempeh, and kombucha.
 Try to include one or two of these with your meals every day.